tradecloud/tradecloud-docs-api-v2/supplier/send-order-response/README.md

 ## Order

-* `companyId`: your Tradecloud company identifier.
-You can find your company id in the URL when selecting "My company" in the portal dropdown menu.
-For example in `https://portal.accp.tradecloud1.com/company/06893bba-e131-4268-87c9-7fae64e16ee9` the last part `06893bba-e131-4268-87c9-7fae64e16ee9` is the company id.
+* `companyId`: the optional Tradecloud company identifier.
+You only have to provide a companyId when your integration user account has multiple company permissions.
 * `buyerAccountNumber`: the buyer account number as known in your ERP system.
 * `purchaseOrderNumber`: the purchase order number as sent by the buyer.
 * `contact`: the supplier employee responsible for this order.
 You can either send his/her email or userName as known in your ERP system.